Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 How Cart v2 differs from Cart v1 in Optimizely Configured Commerce

 Cart v2 in Optimizely Configured Commerce is the evolution of Cart v1.
-This introduces breaking changes to improve performance.
+It introduces breaking changes to improve performance.
 The API seen by the public web APIs used by the storefront is identical, so (for example) Spire customizations are unchanged, but the .NET code is significantly different.

 This interface has four variations: